red4golf/PNWExplorerV4/replit.md

 - July 01, 2025.
 Added GPS location functionality to interactive map - users can now see their current position relative to historical locations
 - July 01, 2025.
 Added database integration with PostgreSQL - replaced in-memory storage with persistent database
 - July 01, 2025.
 Added directions functionality - users can get turn-by-turn directions to historical locations via Google Maps integration
+- July 01, 2025.
+Improved mobile experience - created clean intro screen with hero image and "Start Exploring" button, map appears only when button is pressed
+- July 01, 2025.
+Fixed mobile UI issues - corrected button text visibility on welcome screen and confirmed directions open in new window